khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - do you use social media e.g., Facebook, Twitter, etc?
 - do you have an ongoing project or an idea for a project e.g., a blog/vlog or an e-commerce website that you would like to further develop in this module?

+Please familiarise yourself with the module description by week 2.

 <br>

 ## w2 module introduction